Component 1: Receptive Language

 - Respond appropriately to a specific and varied vocabulary

-- Follow detailed, multi-step directions (e.g., “Put away your toys, wash your hands, and come to the table.”)
+- Follow detailed, multistep directions (e.g., “Put away the toys in the correct boxes, wash your hands, then come to the table and find your name.”)